RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

 #### 4.1.5 Step 5

 Download the new program to your blue pill board.
-Re-plug the USB cable and you will find that a new serial (virtual com, 115200) device is found in your computer.
-Now, you can get rid of the UART-USB adapter by using USB as a console and send commands through USB cable.
-If you reset or reboot the blue pill board, you still need to re-plug the USB cable.
+Re-plug the USB cable and you will find a new serial (virtual com, 115200, 8-N-1) device in your computer.
+Then, you can use the USB instead of the UART-USB adapter as a console and send commands through USB cable.
+If you reset or reboot the blue pill board, you'll still need to re-plug the USB cable.